Borek78/how-to-create-pandita/_includes/audiobook/1-how-to-make-an-audiobook.md

 Why?<br><br>

 The first reason is rather obvious.
-Audiobook production includes one additional step – creating audio track from the czech translation.
-Many members of our buddhist community are good translator but none of us is a trained narrator.
-But some of us might be able to learning new a new skill.
-Another option is to hire a professional narrator.
-<br><br>

-But there is another obstacle to creating audiobooks - copyright.
-This article is about copyright and creating audiobooks for free distribution.<br><br>
+Audiobook production includes one additional step — recording voice of the narrator.
+But there is another obstacle to making audiobooks — copyright. <br><br>

-A few books have been translated to Czech language.
-How can I obtain a permission to create audiobooks from these translations?<br><br>
+And how can I obtain the copyright to make an audiobook?<br>

 ### ASKING FOR PERMISSION

-The first option is to contact the authors and the translators and ask them for their permission to create an audiobook of their work.
-I also need their permission to upload the audiobook online on my YouTube channel.<br><br>
+The first option is to contact the authors and the translators and ask them for their permission to create an audiobook of their work and share the audiobook publicly on my YouTube channel.<br><br>

-There are two issues with this option.<br><br><br>
+But there are two issues with this option.<br><br>

 <div class="underline">Number of users</div>
-But what happens if I die and YouTube decides to terminate my YouTube channel?
-Is there anyone else who can upload the book online?
-No, if I am the only person with the permission to use it, nobody else is allowed upload the book online .
-As a result, the audiobook may not be accessible to general public anymore.<br><br><br>
+What happens if I die and YouTube decides to terminate my YouTube channel?
+Is there anyone else who is allowed to upload the book online?
+No. If I am the only person with the permission, nobody else is allowed to upload the book online.
+As a result, the audiobook may not be accessible to general public anymore.<br><br>

 <div class="underline">Community support</div>
 In order to publish an audiobook, I will have to find a narrator.
 This could be a volunteer or a professional actor.
 I may also need to do some fundraising.
 In other words, I will certainly need support of our local Buddhist community.<br><br>

-However, the members of our local comunity may hesitate to support the audiobook production.
-They may have this question in their minds:
+However, the members of our local comunity may hesitate to support me.
+They may have this qeustion in their mind:

 <div class="citace" markdown="1">
-„This is a really nice book.
-It would be great if an audiobook adaptation would be available in our language.
-But Dalibor is the only person that has the permission to use the audiobook on YouTube.
+„This is a nice book.
+It would be good to make an audiobook of it.
+But Dalibor is the only person who has the permission to share the audiobook publicly.
 One day Dalibor is going to die and YouTube may terminate his YouTube channel.
 As a result, the book may not be accessible to the general public anymore.
-Is there not a better way to organize this?“
+Isn't there a better way to organize this?“
 </div>

+The good news is that there is a better way to organize publishing of buddhist audiobooks — the CC licenses.